Paul Graham shared something recently, which I feel is an excellent heuristic for considering the relevance of degrees.

 A friend was talking to me about his daughter who was thinking about going to university to study Philosophy.
 My reflection was that if he can easily afford 40k, it is a very nice option to get such a degree.
 And, I really do mean option in the finance sense — something that may be useful, which you can call upon if necessary.
 So, a piece of paper from a good university may open some doors.
 If not, hopefully she will have some fun and learn something along the way.
 It’s a different ball game altogether if she has to go 40k into debt (plus interest).
 The price of the option becomes very high!

 If there is one thing that makes university worthwhile when not strictly necessary for the field, it is self-edification.
-Being immersed in an amazing learning environment with other bright minds, where there is a network effect at play.
+The joy of being immersed in an amazing learning environment with other bright minds, where there is a network effect at play.
 But, in the internet age, with the ability to connect with people anywhere, how often does this actually apply?
 How necessary is it in your field to be resident at a university?
 Perhaps, you can learn from and connect with more relevant people online?

 What’s more, perhaps network effects usually come into play in a few disciplines in the hard sciences that need research and lab facilities?
 Facilities that lead to the best and the brightest naturally congregating around them.